Gavin-Persad/playwright.pokemon.name.wipe/readme.md

 - Explore the Pokémon Database website to identify relevant elements.
 - Adapt your Playwright script to scrape more information.
 - Save this additional data alongside the names.

+ticket 1

+// run npm i to install all dependancies
+// have a look at the package json what and see what dependancies we are using.